jaclu/tmux-menus/README.md

 ## Big oops

 I did the latest changes on a Mac, and I too late discovered it didn't work as intended on Linux.
+Short term @menus_use_cache is permanently enabled, a feature likely few would want't to disable, unless running on rather non-standard setups.

-Short term @menus_use_cache is disabled, otherwise it should work fine on Linux.
+With this it should work fine on Linux.
 Will have it fixed in a day or two, sorry bout that...

 ## Summary